 Do not use VALCHLOR if you are severely allergic to mechlorethamine.
 Tell your healthcare provider if you have had an allergic reaction to mechlorethamine.

-Before using VALCHLOR, tell your healthcare provider about all your medical conditions.
-In addition, if you are pregnant, planning a pregnancy, or breastfeeding:
+Before using VALCHLOR, tell your healthcare provider about all your medical conditions including if you are pregnant, planning a pregnancy, or breastfeeding:

 VALCHLOR is flammable.
 Avoid fire, flame, and smoking until VALCHLOR has dried.

-These are not all the possible side effects of VALCHLOR.
+- These are not all of the possible side effects of VALCHLOR.
 Call your doctor for medical advice about side effects.